edsgard/scphaser/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* New submission

 ## Downstream dependencies
 There are currently no downstream dependencies of this package.